Allergy Testing in Children

 - Antihistamines may be needed if your child has a reaction to the allergy test.

 Your child may need more tests, or treatment for an allergy.
-Your child's provider may also refer him or her to a specialist.
+Your child's doctor may also refer your child to a specialist.
 Write down your questions so you remember to ask them during your visits.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.